 Following an initial conversation, prospective parents will be emailed an application for admission along with release forms which should be completed and emailed to our office along with supporting documentation.
 In the event our committee needs more information, we may request a conversation with a child’s teachers or clarify details with parents.
 Applications are being accepted over email and considered completed when the following documents have been received:

-- Completed Miriam School Application
+- School Application (provided)

-- Most recent academic report card
+- A copy of your child’s most recent report card

 Miriam does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Nicole Gegg, HR Manager, 1138 N. Warson Rd., St. Louis, MO 63132, 314-962-6059, email@example.com.
 For further information on notice of nondiscrimination, visit : https://www2.ed.gov/about/contacts/gen/index.html?src=ft for the address and phone number of the office that serves your area, or call 1-800-421-3481.